 - You must make a monthly VAT turnover declaration.

-So, in this case, VAT registration saves you money, makes residency applications easier and the only negative is the addition of 1 additional declaration per month.
+So, in this case, VAT registration saves you money and makes residency applications easier, and the only negative is the addition of 1 extra declaration per month.

-And if your accountant already handles your declarations, then that may be covered.
-Our monthly accounting packages, for example, do include your VAT turnover declaration filing.
-You can contact us for more information if you would like to use our accounting services.
+Furthermore, if an accountant already handles your declarations, then it may even be covered.
+Some of our monthly accounting packages, for example, include VAT turnover declaration filing.
+You can see all our accounting packages here.

-If you sell to Georgian businesses and customers, then you should read more on exactly which types of transactions would VATable.
+If you sell to Georgian businesses and customers, then you should read more on exactly which types of transactions might be VATable.

-If you will have VATable sales within your company, then your decision on VAT registration becomes more complicated.
-I will summarise some of the main points below.
+If you have VATable sales within your company, then your decision on VAT registration becomes more complicated.
+I will summarize some of the main points below.

 Voluntary vs. Mandatory VAT Registration

-In those cases, voluntary registration is typically recommended by us, if meeting the aforementioned 4 criteria.
+In those cases, voluntary registration is typically recommended by us, provided you meet the 4 previously-mentioned criteria.

 Considerations if you don’t meet the above 4 criteria

 - How much VATable turnover will you have?
-And will charging 18% VAT on top of your services cause you to lose business that would negate any benefits of being registered?
+And will charging 18% VAT on top of your services cause you to lose business that would negate the benefits of being registered?

 - Do you still have reverse-VAT or local VAT liable business expenses?
 If you have significant expenses where you can claim back VAT, but only a very limited amount of VATable income, then those savings could outweigh any negative impacts of charging VAT on products and services.